 Visit one of the branches, complete an application and present photo identification and proof of current address.
 Children under the age of 18 must have a parent or guardian sign their application and present identification and proof of current address.
 Print the Library Card Application form in English (PDF), Spanish (PDF) or Chinese (PDF).

 You may also submit your information online.
 You will need to visit the Library to present identification and proof of current address to receive your card.

 Renewing your library card is easy.
 Bring photo ID and proof of your current home address to any public library in San Mateo County.
 Library staff will renew your card in just a few minutes.

 You will be charged the full retail cost plus a $5 processing fee.
 You may also replace the item with a new or like-new copy.
 Ask a librarian if you need assistance with this process.

 Reset your PIN on our online catalog.

 Most materials are loaned for 21 days and may be renewed up to five times.

-Overdue fines are $0.25 per day per item for adult materials and $0.15 per day per item for children’s and teen materials.
-There is a maximum fine of $8 per adult item or $4 per children’s or teen item.
-Accounts for children and teens do not accrue daily overdue fines.
+The Daly City Public Library is fine free.
+Accounts do not accrue daily overdue fines.
+Library materials not returned 30 days past the due date will incur a replacement charge on the library account.
 Other Peninsula Library System libraries may have different overdue fines which affect their materials even if they are checked out from and/or returned to the Daly City Public Library.